tumaer/SciML/_sources/lecture/rnn.md

 If you remember one thing about this section:

-* The key to RNNs is their unbounded memory, which allows them to make more stable predictions, and also remember further back in time.
+* The key to RNNs is their unbounded memory, which allows them to make more stable predictions and remember back in time.
 * The stochasticity in the model comes from the noise in the output model.

 > To forecast spatio-temporal data, one has to combine RNNs with CNNs.
 The classical form of this is the [convolutional LSTM](https://proceedings.neurips.cc/paper/2015/file/07563a3fe3bbe7e3ba84431ad9d055af-Paper.pdf).